Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 ## Exercise 0 - Installing pyATS and Genie

-First thing to do is to make sure your system has a supported version of Python for pyATS, you can find out your installed version of python by running the `python --version`
+First thing to do is to make sure your system has a supported version of Python for pyATS, you can find out your installed version by running the `python --version`

 Current versions of Python with support for pyATS on Linux & MacOS systems.
 Windows platforms are currently not supported: